Bandwidth-Samples/swift-webrtc-sdk/README.md

 To use the BandwidthSDK effectively, you must initialize the connection by following these simple steps:

-1. **Configure AudioCodesUA**: Provide the connection data to establish the communication link.
+1. **Configure BandwidthUA**: Provide the connection data to establish the communication link.
 2. **Configure OAuth Authentication**: Set up the necessary authentication details to ensure secure access.

 ## Event Handling